DGames95/binance-crypto-bot/doc/Architecture.md

 what is an event? every time a new data point is added, the panel of indicators update, then the indicators must learn from the previous prediction

-the account manager will wait until a certain criteria is met, e.g. more than 75% of indicators are positive/negative.
+the bot might just wait until a certain criteria is met, e.g. more than 75% of indicators are positive/negative.

+Parts:

+Bot: total state of the model

 #### account manager states